eanylin/ai-ml-ocp-workshop-m1-guides/kubernetes-overview.md

 Control Plane
 =============

-To work with Kubernetes, you use *Kubernetes API objects* to describe the *desired* state of your cluster.
-This includes describing the applications, workloads, container images, number of replicas, network, disk resources and more for the desired end state.
+Kubernetes API objects are used to describe the *desired* state of the Kubernetes cluster.
+This includes describing the desired end state of the applications, workloads, container images, number of replicas, network, disk resources, etc.

 The Control Plane maintains a record of all of the Kubernetes Objects in the system and runs continuous control loops to manage the state of all the objects.
 At any given point in time, the control loops will respond to changes in the cluster and work to make the actual state of all the objects match the desired state.